munificent/game-programming-patterns/book/command.markdown

 ## Undo and Redo

 The last example is the most well-known use of this pattern.
 If a command object can *do* things, it's a small step for it be able to *undo* them.
-Undo is used in some more strategic games where you can roll back moves that you didn't like.
+Undo is used in some strategy games where you can roll back moves that you didn't like.
 It's mandatory in tools that people use to *create* games.
 The <span name="hate">surest way</span> to make your game designers hate you is giving them a level editor that can't undo their fat-fingered mistakes.

 <aside name="hate">